Haptic-ACT: Bridging Human Intuition with Compliant Robotic Manipulation via Immersive VR: Related Work

 \subsection{Robotic Manipulation}

-Robotic manipulation, including tasks such as grasping, moving, and reorienting objects, is an essential capability in robotics.
-Robots performing manipulation tasks often require varying levels of contact with the environment, necessitating either implicit or explicit control of the contact force to complete the task.
-As robots increasingly handle tasks traditionally performed by humans, there is a growing body of literature on this topic~\cite{Song2019AManipulation,Suomalainen2022AContact}.
-Manipulation tasks typically involve contact-rich conditions, such as grasping a hammer for hammering~\cite{Qin2020KETO:Manipulation}, screwing on a bottle cap~\cite{Johns2021Coarse-to-FineDemonstration}, and folding clothes~\cite{Shridhar2021CLIPORT:Manipulation,Chen2024TraKDis:Manipulation}.
-The most intuitive approach to controlling a robot for manipulation tasks is to design a controller based on control theory.
-Among various control methods, impedance control stands out as a unique scheme used to achieve desirable dynamic interactions between a manipulator and its environment.
-Impedance refers to the dynamic relationship between the manipulator's motion variables and the contact forces.
-It has been widely implemented in robotic manipulation to achieve force tracking~\cite{Roveda2016OptimalTasks}, human-robot interaction~\cite{Li2017AdaptiveSignals}, and other applications.
-However, the designed controllers typically handle only a limited range of tasks and struggle with unforeseen situations.
+Robotic manipulation, encompassing tasks such as grasping, moving, and reorienting objects, is a fundamental capability in robotics.
+These tasks often require varying levels of contact with the environment, making precise control of contact forces—whether implicitly or explicitly—crucial for successful execution.
+As robots increasingly take on roles traditionally performed by humans, research on robotic manipulation has expanded significantly~\cite{Song2019AManipulation,Suomalainen2022AContact}.

+Manipulation tasks frequently involve contact-rich interactions, such as grasping a hammer for hammering~\cite{Qin2020KETO:Manipulation}, screwing on a bottle cap~\cite{Johns2021Coarse-to-FineDemonstration}, or folding clothes~\cite{Shridhar2021CLIPORT:Manipulation,Chen2024TraKDis:Manipulation}.
+The most intuitive approach to robotic manipulation is to design controllers based on control theory.
+Among various control strategies, impedance control is particularly notable for enabling desired dynamic interactions between a manipulator and its environment.
+This method regulates the dynamic relationship between the manipulator’s motion variables and the contact forces, making it widely used for force tracking~\cite{Roveda2016OptimalTasks}, human-robot interaction~\cite{Li2017AdaptiveSignals}, and other applications.
+However, traditional controllers often struggle with adaptability, handling only a limited range of tasks and failing in unforeseen situations.